PrinceHK77/BLAZE-EDGE-Generative-AI-Platform-for-Market-Intelligence-Personalization/README.md

-# 🔥 Blaze Edge – Revolutionizing Automotive Ecommerce with Generative AI
+# 🔥 Blaze Edge – Revolutionizing Automotive Ecommerce with Generative AI (Copyrighted)

 Welcome to **Blaze Edge**, a GenAI-powered platform to transform automotive e-commerce for both **customers** and **manufacturers**.
 Blaze Edge leverages deep personalization and actionable insights to enhance customer experience and drive competitive success in the automotive sector.